underscoreio/essential-scala/src/pages/traits/traits.md

 - we defined the trait `Visitor`; and
 - we declared that `Anonymous` and `User` are subtypes of the `Visitor` trait by using the `extends` keyword.

-The `Visitor` trait expresses an interface that any sub-type must implement: they must implement a `String` called `id` and a `createdAt` `Date`.
+The `Visitor` trait expresses an interface that any subtype must implement: they must implement a `String` called `id` and a `createdAt` `Date`.
 Any sub-type of `Visitor` also automatically has a method `age` as defined in `Visitor`.

-By defining the `Visitor` trait we can write methods that work with any sub-type of visitor, like so:
+By defining the `Visitor` trait we can write methods that work with any subtype of visitor, like so:

 ~~~ scala
 scala> def older(v1: Visitor, v2: Visitor): Boolean =